SPotes22/SPotes22/README.md

 - 🌱 I’m currently learning ...
 Web Development
 - 💞️ I’m looking to collaborate on a startup project
 - 📫 How to reach me ... potesdev@gmail.com
-- 😄 Pronouns: ...
-He/him
-- ⚡ Fun fact: ... i don't believe in pronouns
+- ⚡ Fun fact: [ i don't believe in pronouns ](https://github.com/ArachnePotes) was my second account (github blocked it because i didn't put a key in a gitignore )

 <!---
 SPotes22/SPotes22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.